Residence Systems Overview

 Residence System Fast Facts:

-• More than half of the residence systems' 20,000 occupants are at ISUThe residence systems currently house and feed more than 20,000 students, around half of which at ISU.
+- The residence systems currently house and feed more than 20,000 students, around half of which at ISU.

-• All told, the UI, ISU and UNI residence systems maintain 7.1 million square feet in facilities.
+- All told, the UI, ISU and UNI residence systems maintain 7.1 million square feet in facilities.

-• Each system strives to provide a great home for any student who chooses to live on campus.
+- Each system strives to provide a great home for any student who chooses to live on campus.
 As part of their commitment to student success, each university strives to connect students with common goals or interests to enhance their college experience.

-• Significant, continuous investment in improvements and amenities helps provide students the on-campus living experience they desire.
+- Significant, continuous investment in improvements and amenities helps provide students the on-campus living experience they desire.
 UNI’s Dancer Hall will reopen this fall after renovation.
 Dining renovations to ISU's Union Drive Marketplace, Memorial Union Food Court and College of Design Café are planned, as well.

-• All three universities are trending toward more single-occupancy rooms, greater dining options and increased privacy to meet the demands of students.
+- All three universities are trending toward more single-occupancy rooms, greater dining options and increased privacy to meet the demands of students.